Login

 HDPE PLASTIC BOTTLES

-High Density Polyethylene (HDPE) plastic bottles are a popular packaging choice for the milk and fresh juice markets.
-In the UK, for example, around four billion HDPE milk bottles are produced and purchased each year.
+High Density Polyethylene (HDPE) plastic bottles are a common packaging solution for milk and juice products, with around four billion HDPE milk bottles produced in the UK each year.

 BENEFITS OF HDPE BOTTLES

-Sustainable: HDPE offers opportunities to integrate recycled material back into the supply chain
+• Sustainable: Offers opportunities to use recycled material in the supply chain.

 ENVIRONMENTAL FACTS